LucasPickering/slumber/docs/src/troubleshooting/logs.md

 ## Finding the Log File

 To find the path to a particular TUI session's log file, hit the `?` to open the help dialog.
 It will be listed under the General section.
-To find logs for a CLI command, TODO.
+To find logs for a CLI command, pass the `--log` argument and it will be printed at startup.

 > Note: Each Slumber session, including each invocation of the CLI, will log to its own file.
-That means there's no easy way to retroactively find the logs for a CLI command if you didn't pass TODO.
+That means there's no easy way to retroactively find the logs for a CLI command if you didn't pass `--log`.
 Instead, you can find the log directory with `slumber show paths`, then search each log file in that directory to find the one associated with the command in question.
-If the thing you're debugging is reproducible though, it's easier just to run it again with TODO.
+If the thing you're debugging is reproducible though, it's easier just to run it again with `--log`.

 Once you have the path to a log file, you can watch the logs with `tail -f <log file>`, or get the entire log contents with `cat <log file>`.